 Sleep is a wonder.
 When you get enough good quality restorative sleep life is much easier to navigate when the seas start to get choppy.
 On the other hand, good sleep can be elusive.
 Night after night it can be broken and frustration sets in.

-Now I’ve mentioned in many previous blogs about the importance of sleep and how lack of sleep affects many aspects of your wellbeing from weight gain, weakened immune, reduced cognitive function, reduced happiness, blood sugar dysregulation and the list goes on.
-So, I’ve made a short list of some of the main actions to take when trying to improve your sleep without the jargon because if you’re sleep deprived you may want to get straight to the point.
-But saying that, remember that if you’re highly stressed, overtraining or eating poorly these tips won’t work as well for you so those issues need to be addressed.
+I mentioned in previous blogs about the importance of sleep and how lack of sleep affects many aspects of your wellbeing from weight gain, weakened immune, reduced cognitive function, reduced happiness, blood sugar dysregulation and the list goes on.

-This is not an exhaustive list but a great place to start.
-Trying a few of these tips won’t be as powerful as doing as many as of these as you can all at the same time.
+Trying a few of these tips won’t be as powerful as doing as many of them as you can - all at the same time.

 Get outside as often as possible.